NickleDave/vocal-behavior-resources/README.md

 with animal communication and bioacoustics, but we assert that understanding the origin of language requires a specialized approach.

+### What is a software community, and why does the study of vocal behavior need one?
 Additionally,
 we propose that the study of vocal behavior requires a